AdaCore/libadalang/user_manual/core_concepts.rst

 Because of this, Libadalang's project provider has restrictions on the aggregate projects passed to it:

-1. Either the given aggregate project must not contain at most one source file per unit name/kind.
+1. Either the given aggregate project must contain at most one source file per unit name/kind.
 It is not the case in the example above, because there are two files (``arch32/arch.ads`` and ``arch64/arch.ads``) associated to the spec of the ``Arch`` unit.

 2. Either the aggregate project must come with a reference to a specific project file in the whole project tree.
 The unit provider will consider only